-- 3.2.7.1 The RE shall provide a training briefing to PEs prior to commencing work.
-The briefing shall include, at a minimum: - The RE's contact information. - b.
-Information about the energy source(s) and associated hazards, the controls, the location of the controls, and the person who locked out the isolation control device.
+3.2.7.1 The RE shall provide a training briefing to PEs prior to commencing work.

+The briefing shall include, at a minimum:
-- c.
-Clarification of any questions about the LF 495. - d.
-Discuss verification of absence of energy to include how the verification was accomplished.

-Note: The PE may ask the RE to have the SO demonstrate how verification was completed.

-- 3.2.8 EXCLUSIVE CONTROL OF LOTO - 3.2.8.1 The RE shall lock the red identification tag stub(s) with the key in a lockbox with his/her personal lock. - 3.2.8.2 The PE shall place and lock their personal lock on the lockbox.
+- a.
+The RE's contact information. - b.
+Information about the energy source(s) and associated hazards, the controls, the location of the controls, and the person who locked out the isolation control device. - c.
+Clarification of any questions about the LF 495. - Discuss verification of absence of energy to include how the verification was accomplished. - Note: The PE may ask the RE to have the SO demonstrate how verification was completed. - e.
+Discuss requirement for each PE to place a lock on the lockbox and log in/out of the LF 610. - 3.2.8 EXCLUSIVE CONTROL OF LOTO - 3.2.8.1 The RE shall lock the red identification tag stub(s) with the key in a lockbox with his/her personal lock and log into the LF 610. - 3.2.8.2 The PE shall place and lock their personal lock on the lockbox and log into the LF 610.